ppll0p1s/SigmaShooter/README.md

 * Repository of Sigma rules: create, move, delete, import, export.
 * Sigma rules Conversion using sigmac and Execution to SIEM.
 (Graylog in this first version.)
 * Alert Generation on SIEM configured.
 (Graylog in this first version.)
-* Upload logs to SIEM and Sigma rules Execution to these logs in Upload Logs tab.
+* Upload logs to SIEM option and Run Sigma rules to these logs from "Upload Logs" tab.
 (Windows Events Logs and Graylog in this first version.)
 * API available to automate the follow tasks:
+   `/api/rules/count` : Get rules number
-**`/api/rules/count` : Get rules number
+⋅⋅⋅`/api/rules/count` : Get rules number